 - To individuals investigating compliance with the ADA and with similar state and local laws; and

 - Pursuant to workers' compensation laws or for insurance purposes.

-Before completing a Reasonable Accommodation Request Form, please call DES at 503-655-8459
+Before completing a Reasonable Accommodation Request Form, please call HR at 503-655-8459